 It has long been recognised that exposure to asbestos can cause illnesses including mesothelioma and particular cancers.
 Recent cases have also indicated that welders have a higher than average risk because of their exposure to materials as a result of their ordinary duties, and outdoor workers require greater sun protection because of the risk of melanoma and other UV related illnesses.

 If you or someone you know has suffered an illness which may be connected to your duties at work, it is important that you get accurate and compassionate advice about your potential entitlements.
-Bree Knoester, partner at Adviceline Injury Lawyers, specialises in helping people with work-related terminal illnesses, and we invite you to speak to Bree or one of our expert injury lawyers on (03) 9321 9988.
+Contact our lawyers on (03) 9321 9988 for a free initial appointment.